kazuito/docker-react-dev/README.md

 # docker-react-dev
-Files for React application development using Docker
+Scripts for React application development using Docker